Stakeholders Canvass Resource Optimisation to Break Cycle of Poverty in Nigeria, Africa

 “Potential is not prosperity.
 Resources are not results.
 Dreams are not development unless anchored in disciplined institutions and bold action.”

-Providing further insight, he noted that the stark realities confronting the continent is that nearly 429 million Africans live in extreme poverty, with over 50 per cent of sub-Saharan Africa’s population facing multidimensional poverty—lacking not only income but also access to health, education, and basic living standards.
+Providing further insight, he noted that the stark realities confronting the continent – that nearly 429 million Africans live in extreme poverty, with over 50 per cent of sub-Saharan Africa’s population facing multidimensional poverty – lacking not only income but also access to health, education, and basic living standards.

 He regretted that with its vast arable land, Nigeria has no business not to feed its citizens and export to other countries, citing small countries like Netherlands, among others.